-The Salem Witch Museum examines one of the most enduring and emotional events in American History…the Witch Trials of 1692.
-The main presentation is based on actual trial documents.
-Visitors experience the drama of that dark time though thirteen life-size stage sets, figures, lighting and a stirring narration as they are witness to the web of lies and intrigue of the Salem Witch Hunt.
+The Salem Witch Museum examines one of the most enduring and emotional events in American History, the Salem witch trials of 1692.
+The museum consists of two presentations.
+The first provides an immersive look into the events of 1692.
+Visitors experience the drama of that dark time though thirteen life-size stage sets, figures, lighting and narration as they are witness to the web of lies and intrigue of the Salem witch-hunt.

 Our second exhibit, Witches: Evolving Perceptions, explores the meaning behind the word witch and evolution of the image of the witch over time.
 This presentation focuses on the European witch trials and the background leading to the Salem witch trials.
 In addition, this presentation discusses the emergence of the stereotypical witch and the phenomenon of witch-hunting.